telerik/ajax-docs/controls/spell/how-to/spellchecking-multiple-text-areas.md

 * Call the RadSpell client object set_textSource() method, passing the new custom text source object instance.

 >note HtmlElementTextSource is defined in the Telerik.Web.UI.Spell assembly, and registered for availability to JavaScript within RadSpell.js.
-RadSpell.js is normally a resource and not visible to you, but you can find the JavaScript source in the Telerik® UI for ASP.NET Ajax installation directory under "\scripts".
+RadSpell.js is normally a resource and not visible to you, but you can find the JavaScript source in the Telerik® UI for ASP.NET AJAX installation directory under "\scripts".

 This general approach can be used not just for TextBoxes, but for spell checking any combination of controls on a web page.